Q: What is the structure of the pathology residency program at UNC?

 Q: What options are available for electives/selectives?

 A: Electives may be taken in any area of the department.
 Any of the laboratories welcome residents for elective rotations, and subspecialty anatomic pathology rotations can be arranged at UNC for focused study using study sets and reading suggested by faculty members (such as breast, GI, GU, etc).
 Away rotations can be arranged at other institutions, and the resident’s salary is still paid by UNC.
 These must be arranged well in advance.
-There are opportunities for international electives, and UNC sponsors several Global Health Scholars which provides support for residents for international travel and research in global health areas.
+There are opportunities for international electives, and UNC sponsors several Global Health Scholars, which provides support for residents for international travel and research in global health areas.
 CP selectives are electives that must be taken in clinical pathology to fulfill board requirements.
-There are 3.5 months of electives and 4 months of CP selectives.
-Senior residents typically take 4 months of CP selectives and 1 month of elective at the end of the year before sitting for the American Board of Pathology examination in the spring of their last year.
-Residents must complete an on-line self-instructional module on pathology laboratory management and informatics at some point during the residency; this is typically taken during one of the CP selective months in the PGY4 year as this material is directly relevant to the board exam.
+There are 3 months of electives and 4 months of CP selectives.
+Senior residents typically take 4 months of CP selectives at the end of the year before sitting for the American Board of Pathology examination in the spring of their last year.
+Residents must complete an on-line self-instructional module on pathology laboratory management and informatics at some point during the residency; this is typically taken during one of the CP selective months in PGY4 as this material is directly relevant to the board exam.

 Q: Do pathology residents interact with clinical teams and see patients?